Wed, Apr 16 at 7:00 PM thru Oct 23

 Pecha Kucha is visual storytelling format where each presenter prepares and shares exactly 20 slides.
 The presentation is set to automatically advance every 20 seconds, ensuring a fun and fast-paced night of engaging talks.
 Get a glimpse into the past, current, and future musings of folks doing creative, inspiring, and unique work here in Baltimore!

-Talks begin at 7, but the Current Space Garden Bar is open starting at 5, with happy hour from 5-7pm.
+Talks begin at 7pm, Current Space Garden Bar open at 6:30pm

 2025 Dates: